What happens to your body when you drink old water?

 However, even bottles with an

-will most likely just contain your saliva or microorganisms
+unpleasant odor will most likely just contain your saliva or microorganisms

 from your mouth, so don’t worry too much.